objectivehtml/Channel-Data/README.md

 			- models
 				- [YOUR MODELS GO HERE]

-Once you get the files into your application, you need to instantiate ChannelData.
+Once you get the files into your application, you need to instantiate Channel Data.
 Note, once you instantiate the library all the dependencies and models will be autoloaded.

 	ee()->load->driver('ChannelData');